 Studying leadership and management at university may bring surprising benefits, as you move beyond an education that may have been confined to what you observed in the workplace.
 Students achieve breakthrough gains in their leadership understanding and add practical strategies to achieve real results.
 Graduates also come away with a qualification that demonstrates a commitment to self-improvement and a desire to capitalise on their innate leadership potential.

 An online Master of Leadership program is for professionals with significant experience.
-The idea of a leadership masters is to get you thinking about leadership styles and methods.
-Self-reflection is usually a big part of the course.
+The idea of the course is to get you thinking about leadership styles and methods.
+Self-reflection is usually a big part.
 By contemplating theory and your own practice, you can develop strategies to be a better leader in the future.

 A Masters in Educational Leadership is for teacher trainers and other learning managers.
 Program participants explore how to better support professional development and learning innovation.